darribas/wmn/src/pages/assessment.md

 Finally, presentation of your work.
 Once you have created your map, you will need to present it.
-An important aspect of this stage is that it is not really the map you need to present, but the _process_ of creation you have followed and the design choices you have made.
+An important aspect of this stage is that it is not really the map you need to present, but the _process_ of creation you have followed and the design choices you have made that should go into the text.
 Additionally, you will need to provide evidence that you understand the concepts behind some of the technologies you have used.
-Write up to 1,000 words and include the following:
+Write up to 1,000 words and include the
+following:

 - Map brief
     - About 250 words introducing the map.
 This should cover what it tries to